 Comcast is offering free access to its Xfinity WiFi hot spots for everyone, including non-subscribers, for the 60 days.
 It’s also providing unlimited data to its customers for no extra charge and is not disconnecting internet service or charging late fees for customers who say they can’t pay their bills.
 The company is also providing 60 days of free basic internet service to new customers.

 Like Comcast, AT&T is also providing free access to its public WiFi hot spots.
-The company also said its consumer home internet wireline customers and fixed wireless internet customers would receive unlimited data.
+The company also said its consumer home internet wireline customers and fixed wireless internet customers would receive unlimited data and won’t see overage charges through December 31.

 The mobile phone service provider is providing unlimited data to all current customers who have plans with data for the next 60 days.
 It will also provide additional data to mobile hotspot users.

-A list of computer labs, wireless areas, and printing accommodations for the various Native American communities is available at: Online Resources in Native Communities (Courtesy of San Juan College).
+An interactive map showing wireless hotspots in the Navajo Nation is available at: Online Resources in Native Communities (Courtesy of San Juan College).

 For low-income households in need of computers or affordable internet, visit everyoneon.org to see what is offered in your area.